React-Automation-Studio/React-Automation-Studio/README.md

 To change the URL, ports, and enable user authentication See section 6.1 and 6.2

-# 2 Semi Automated installation of Automation Studio
+# 2 Semi Automated installation of React Automation Studio

 This only uses the dockerimages and nothe docker-compose file.